Neko

 I tire of his flirtations sometimes.

-The night wears on, and I stay on the balcony, white-knuckled as I gripped the balcony.
+The night wears on, and I stay on the balcony, white-knuckled as I gripped it.
 Were my hands always this bony?
 I dread to think that I might look like Isaac now, haggard and skeletal.
 The Count has barely any mirrors in His castle, as He has no need for them- perhaps I should check for the rare few.
 I'm interrupted, though.
 Isaac returns far too hurriedly.

 "The Count wants you.
 He says it's a test.
 Exciting!"
 He leans forward to meet my eyes.